Glossary and Orientation Guide

 Red Zone

-Overwhelm, shutdown, impulsivity, or threat-dominant behavior.
+Overwhelm, shutdown, impulsivity, or threat-dominant behaviour.

 Regulation Types